 The route from Ballyferriter to Cuas first continues along the beaches of Smerwick Harbour, with an optional detour to see the famous Gallarus Oratory, Ireland’s most iconic early Christian church, and then takes you along some of the finest cliff-top walks in the country.
 Stop for refreshments in the local pub on the coast, before the route guides you to the tiny townland of Cuas, with the imposing peak of Mount Brandon watching over your every step.

-Free transfer to Dingle Town in the morning.
+Free transfer to Dingle Town at 10 am.
 There is a regular bus service from Dingle Town.
 Full details provided upon booking.

 Your Self-Guided Hiking Tour Includes: